Primary Navigation Mobile

 • Refinement is also impressive

-Diesel models feel more settled on the road than the lighter petrol-engined versions, but the ride on top-spec GT Line versions can feel a little busy with the largest 17-inch alloy wheels.
+The ride on top-spec GT Line versions can feel a little busy with the largest 17-inch alloy wheels.
 This could improve under the added weight of passengers and cargo, but it never really settles down on bumpy roads.
-However if you opt for Advanced Grip Control to maximise low-grip conditions, these go down to smaller 16-inch ones.
+However, if you opt for Advanced Grip Control to maximise low-grip conditions, these go down to smaller 16-inch ones.

-Where the Rifter hasn’t moved the game on is in refinement.
-The engine is hushed, but the resonance in this amount of space means road and wind noise is ever present inside the cabin.
-In regards to its other van-based rivals, refinement is above average in comparison to them, but you can’t escape the wind noise due to the upright windscreen and large door mirrors.
-The larger wheels on the GT Line won’t help minimise road noise either, so longer journeys could prove wearisome.
+To be fair to Peugeot, the Rifter’s refinement was always better than its van-based rivals, but you can’t escape the wind noise due to the upright windscreen and large door mirrors.
+The larger wheels on the GT Line didn’t help minimise road noise either, so longer journeys could prove wearisome.